wikimedia-france/Lingua-Libre/README.md

 * `make` by usage of `web/js/Makefile` to build Javascript
 * `yui-compressor` in <a href="https://github.com/wikimedia-france/Lingua-Libre/blob/master/web/js/Makefile#L15">`web/js/Makefile`</a>
 * `oggenc` in <a href="https://github.com/wikimedia-france/Lingua-Libre/blob/master/src/AppBundle/Controller/ExportController.php#L60">`ExportController.php`</a>

+### Javascript build process

+Currently the Javascript (`web/js/common.js`) is build using `make`.
+This is an anachronism to say the least.
+Switching to a more modern tool, like e.g. [grunt](https://gruntjs.com/), would resolve the hard dependency to both `make` and `yui-compressor`.
+Additionally, the jQuery file now commited into this repo (`web/js/vendor/jquery-3.2.1.min.js`) can then be replaced by Javascript package management (e.g. npm).

 ## History
 - **Shtooka Recorder** (2010) by Nicolas Vion - a notable desktop software which had a deep impact on the open audio reccording ecosystems.
 Hundreds of applications use data produced by this software.